gmc-code/PC-Microbit-Extension-backup/docs/games/press_it.rst

 .. py:class:: PressItGame()

-    | Set up the game object to control the game, including the SPEED dictionary, the LEVELUP tuple, the initial level and score.
+    | Set up the game object to control the game, including the TIMELIMIT dictionary, the LEVELUP tuple, the initial level and score.

 | The code below imports the random module and creates the game object by creating an instance of the TiltPixels class.